HappyShield/happyshield.github.io/readme.md

 ### 1. Create a Free GitHub Account

-1. Create a free GitHub account.
+1. If you don't have one already, [create a free GitHub account](https://github.com/join).
 (If you sign up using an academic email address you are eligible for a free 2-year upgrade to GitHub Pro, but this is not necessary for creating and editing translations to happyshield.github.io).
-2. Navigate to this repository, making sure that you are viewing the main version of the repository: "HappyShield/happyshield.github.io"
+2. Navigate to [this repository](https://github.com/HappyShield/happyshield.github.io), making sure that you are viewing the main version of the repository: "HappyShield/happyshield.github.io"

 To translate (or edit an existing translation):